yusuke1526/VOC2YOLOv5forVOTT/README.md

 # voc2yolov5

 voc2yolov5 converts Pascal VOC data format into YOLOv5 data format. \
-This program processes labels made using VOTT, otherwise it may not convert correctly.
+This program processes labels made by VoTT.
+If you use other tools, it may not convert correctly.

 Original code: https://www.programmersought.com/article/94878508100/